Hangover3832/rpi_neopixel_spi/readme.md

 with RpiNeoPixelSPI(60, gamma_func=default_gamma) as strip:
     strip.fill((0.5, 0.5, 0.5))()  # Set more accurate half brightness white and show()
 ```

+This module uses a polynomial regression to apply gamma corection.
+See `colors.py` for more details.

 ## Buffer Size Limitation